 With the situation on land improving for wildlife, attention has now turned to the forgotten river that flows along the southern edge of the new woodland, hidden behind barbed wire and a steep, overgrown bank.

-As can be seen from the picture opposite, the historical modifications to the river and poor agricultural practice upstream have created a very silty situation!
+Historical modifications to the river and poor agricultural practice upstream have created a very silty situation in this part of the Welland catchment.
 This chokes the life in the channel, reducing its capacity to support the wider riparian ecosystem.

-To address this problem, the channel will be narrowed and gravels introduced to speed up the flow of water, clean the bed and provide new habitat for fish and invertebrates.
-Sections of the bank will be also be re-profiled to give a gentle gradient from Fox Wood down to the water, allowing the local community to reconnect with their river whilst making new spaces for marginal wetland plants.
+To address this problem, the channel has been narrowed and 40 tons of gravel introduced to speed up the flow of water, clean the bed and provide new habitat for fish and invertebrates.
+The bank has also been re-profiled to open views down into the improved channel and create safe, new access points, allowing the local community to reconnect with their river whilst making new spaces for marginal wetland plants.

-Work to deliver this project, in collaboration with Five Rivers Environmental Contracting, is set to take place over Autumn and Winter 2019/20.
-A new River Wardens group will also be set up to help monitor the impacts of the restoration work on the wildlife and water quality through Lubenham.
+Work to deliver this project, in collaboration with Five Rivers Environmental Contracting, was completed in two stages in January and August 2020.
+A new River Wardens group has also been set up to help monitor the impacts of the restoration work on the wildlife and water quality through Lubenham.

-To keep up to date with the latest developments on this project, be sure to follow us on our social media channels!
+To keep up to date with the latest news and developments on this project, be sure to follow us on our social media channels!

-For a aerial tour of the improvements to be made as part of this project, check out this video!
+For a video tour of the improvements made at Fox Wood, check out this video!